Skip to content

 9 Types of Garnet You Should Know

-Grossular garnet is technically a group that features several varieties of garnet covering a wide array of colours.
-There are colourless varieties, as well as green, yellow, orange, red, brown, and black varieties.
-In some cases, a grossular garnet may be gray, and some are considered white.
+Grossular garnet is technically a group that features several varieties of garnet covering various colours.
+There are colourless varieties and green, yellow, orange, red, brown, and black varieties.
+Sometimes, a variety of grossular garnets may be gray, and some are considered white.

-There are several green garnets in the grossular group, with tsavorite being the best known garnet variety.
+Several gem types of green garnets are in the grossular group, with tsavorite being the best-known garnet variety.
 For warmer colouring, hessonite is usually the most widely known, particularly the golden orange versions of the stone.

 The Mali garnet is the most recent discovery within the group, initially found in 1994.
 It's exceptionally rare and has yellow colouring with hints of light green, giving it a sense of play-of-colour when properly faceted.

 Another incredibly rare version is the Leuco garnet.
-It's a colourless version that, depending on the clarity, can resemble a diamond.
-Some versions are also gently tinted, giving a hint of yellow or green to the stone.
+It's a colourless version that can resemble a diamond, depending on the clarity.
+Some versions are also gently tinted, giving the stone a hint of yellow or green.

 2. Hessonite